eye-division/fayeheller/_gallery/cyanotypes.md

 ---
 title: Cyanotypes workshops
 description_markdown: >-
-    Next workshop Plot 22 - 13th March 11am - 1pm.&nbsp; Tickets will be
+    Next workshop Plot 22 - 13th March 11am - 1pm.
+Tickets will be avaliable on
-    avaliable on Plot 22 website.&nbsp; &nbsp; &nbsp; &nbsp;More dates will be published asap&nbsp;&nbsp;
+    Plot 22 website.
+More dates will be published asap

     Create fascinating cyanotype prints with camera-less photography.
 Using